mmsaki/halborn-report/README.md

 # Audit Report

-This report is generated using issues from dependency and supply chain vulnerabilities reported by [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot) and [Socketio](https://socket.dev).
-This repository has [format.py](./format.py) and [generate_report.py](./generate_report.py) to format and parse the results from these tools to be used in my audit report.
+This tool generates a report of issues from dependency and supply chain vulnerabilities reported by [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot).

 ## Asciidoc Setup